gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 This is pragmatically successful.
 It is intellectually incomplete.
-The measurement problem should bother you — not as a distraction from real physics, but as a sign that our deepest theory is telling us something we have not yet understood.
+The measurement problem should bother you, not as a distraction from real physics, but as a sign that our deepest theory is telling us something we have not yet understood.